+Learning to use conjuctions in Japanese is an important step for beginners.
 Once you have understood the basic sentence structure of Japanese, you may find yourself wondering how to make your sentences flow.
-The easiest way to do this is by making use of connecting words (aka conjunctions) to link two sentences or two clauses together.
+The easiest way to do this is by making use of connecting words (or conjunctions) in Japanese to link two sentences or two clauses together.

 Showing a result or consequence (= therefore/ so in English): だから、それで、そのため